Notifications

 OPEN PAYMENTS DATABASE NOTICE

-Dr. Reed does not accept any payments from manufacturers of biologics, medications, or medical devices.
-However, you are entitled by law to learn about the Open Payments Database and to receive the following message:
+Dr. Reed does not accept any payments from manufacturers of medical devices, drugs, or biologics.
+However, by law, you are entitled to learn about the Open Payments Database and receive the following message:

-“The Open Payments database is a federal tool used to search payments made by drug and device companies to physicians and teaching hospitals.
-It can be found at openpaymentsdata.cms.gov.”
+“The Open Payments Database is a federal tool used to search payments made by drug and device companies to physicians and teaching hospitals.
+It can be found at